Virginia governor meets with cabinet amid outcry over racist photo

 “What happened Saturday was an unfortunate display, and rather tone-deaf to what the impact really is,” Derrick Johnson, the president of the National Association for the Advancement of Colored People, or NAACP, told MSNBC on Monday.

-Reporting by Jonathan Allen in New York; Additional reporting by Gary Robertson in Richmond; Editing by Scott Malone and Bill Trott
+Reporting by Jonathan Allen in New York; Additional reporting by Gary Robertson in Richmond and Katharine Jackson in Washington; Editing by Scott Malone and Bill Trott